The Duchess Departs (A Battle Report)

-Several war machines – basically whichever ones happened to have grease enough on their axles to let the wheels move freely – had been dragged from the town.
-Clanger led the pike gobs.
-Of all the goblin mobs present, this was the only one that looked like it might sting.
-Everyone knew gobbo’s with bows tended to do little more than annoy the foe and pepper the ground with splintered shafts, and that although wolves were mean enough mounts their riders let them down somewhat when it really came to it.
-But the pike regiment, a moving copse of hafts tipped with vicious iron barbs, had a mean look about it.
+Everyone knew gobbo’s with bows usually did little more than annoy the foe and pepper the ground with splintered shafts, and that although wolves were mean enough mounts, their riders often let them down when it really came to it.
+The pike regiment, however, was a mobile forest of hafts tipped with vicious iron barbs, and had a properly nasty look about it.
 Clanger himself had trained his lads in the pikes’ use, having served as a scout for a condottiere army in the Border Princes and observed the Tilean pikemen drilling.

 The trouble was the enemy had pikes too, and they were longer, more ordered and gleamed that little bit sharper.
-They also had guns, lots of guns, of every kind, big and small: cannons, muskets, pistols.
+They also had guns, lots of guns, both big and small: demi-culverins, muskets, pistols.
 They had horses too, with armoured men on their backs.
 More than that, they had defences.
 Not only had they occupied the goblins’ abandoned, rickety watchtower, they’d shifted the stone ruins around to fashion up proper walls.

 Gurmliss cursed when he saw the enemy’s true disposition.
-His useless outriders had reported none of this, merely saying the enemy marched to beat of drums and dressed in matching colours.
+His patently useless outriders had reported none of this, merely saying the enemy marched to the beat of drums and dressed in matching colours.
 They had not lied, but they had hardly gone out of their way to impart the important stuff.
-There were more horsemen on the field than wolf-riders, which did not bode well at all, considering that outnumbering the enemy was usually the only thing gobbos had going for them.
-One band of riders were led by a man with brighter armour than the rest, sporting an orange sash and sat atop a grey mount.

 Squinting, Gurmliss shielded the sun from his eyes and studied the man.
-He seemed to be in conversation with the fellow next to him, and both were clutching goblets from which they sipped, as if the battle were to be nothing more than a sporting hunt.
+He seemed to be in conversation with the fellow next to him.
+Both were clutching shiny goblets from which they sipped, as if the ensuing battle were to be nothing more than a sporting hunt.
 Gurmliss fumed – he would like to take that goblet and stuff it down the man’s throat.
-Here he was, very likely about to die because he was more afraid of Khurnag than these men, and there they supped wine as if they were on a dainty picnic.
+Here he was, very likely about to die because he was more afraid of Khurnag than these men, while they supped wine as if they were on a dainty picnic.

-Looking along the lines, Gurmliss strained to learn what else he could.
+Looking along the lines, Gurmliss strained his eyes to learn whatever else he could.
 The foe’s bronze-barrelled field pieces gleamed, while their orderly soldiers manned the defences.
-It was plain that the foe was simply going to wait for the goblins to advance.
-Behind the defenders he could just make out their camp – umpteen mules laden with supplies, which meant they no doubt had plenty of the noisome black powder that fuelled their guns.
+It was plainly obvious the foe was just going to wait for him and his goblins to advance.
+Behind the defenders he could make out their camp – umpteen mules laden with supplies, which meant they no doubt had plenty of the noisome black powder that fuelled their guns.

 Was nothing going to go his way today?

-As the main bodies shuffled about in a only partly successful attempt to sort their ranks and files, far to the right the two bands of wolf-riders separated to pass by either side of the hovel before them …
+As the main bodies shuffled about in an only partly successful attempt to sort their ranks and files, far to the right the two bands of wolf-riders separated to travel either side of the hovel before them …

-The flag mounted on the back of Gurmliss’ chariot snapped in a sudden gust of wind, making Gurmliss wince.
-He turned to his driver and snarled, “Go on den!” to his chariot driver.
+The flag mounted on Gurmliss’s chariot snapped in a sudden gust of wind, making Gurmliss wince.
+He turned to his driver and snarled, “Go on den!”

-All the enemy’s riders amongst had begun moving up, their knights staying together to round the hovel and thus counter the wolf-riders’ surprisingly bold advance.
+All the enemy’s riders had begun moving up – their knights staying together to round the hovel and thus counter the wolf-riders’ surprisingly bold advance.

-Then came the rolling thunder of the enemy’s guns, beginning with a ripple of staggered cracks, then melding into a roaring blast punctuated by the even louder retorts of the cannons.
-As a consequence, a lot of lead was hurled into the wolfriders that as the sound faded to transform into a ringing in the gunners’ ears, only two riders remained – Booglebor and his standard bearer.
+Then came the rolling thunder of the enemy’s guns, opening with a ripple of staggered cracks, melding into a roaring blast, punctuated by the even louder retorts of the cannons.
+So much lead and iron was hurled into the wolfriders that as the sound faded to transform into a ringing in the gunners’ ears, only two riders remained – Booglebor and his standard bearer.

-Booglebor turned to look at his last warrior.
-“Oh good, you still gots de flag den?” he said, one eye twitching.
+Booglebor turned to look at his last warrior with a mad grin.
+“Oh good, you still got de flag den?” he said, one eye twitching.
 He was very much regretting his bold words of earlier in the day.

-The goblin, hunched and cowering behind his heavy round shield, the wolf-pack’s standard tucked between his shield and shoulder, was stunned by what had just happened.
+The goblin standard bearer, hunched and cowering behind his heavy round shield, the pole of the wolf-pack’s flag tucked between his shield and shoulder, was stunned by what had just happened.
 Nevertheless, he nodded.